|

 See also: External tools options page.

-You can use this option to ensure that your code wasn't modified.
+You can use this option to ensure that your compiled executable wasn't modified or corrupted.

-Warning: do not enable this option, if you're going to digitally sign your executable, to protect it with executable protector, or to pack it with executable packer.
-All 3 cases are not compatible with this option.
-Moreover, its use is redundant: each of 3 actions contain their own analogs of EurekaLog's "Check file corruption" option, so this option is not needed at all.
+Warning: do not enable this option, if you're going to protect the compiled executable with executable protector, to pack it with executable packer, or to alter it in any way (except digitally signing).
+All 3 cases are not compatible with this option (except digitally signing).
+Moreover, its use is usually redundant: protecting or packing the compile file has their own analogs of EurekaLog's "Check file corruption" option, so this option is not needed at all.

 Notes: